compute heat/flux command

 An example LAMMPS input script for solid Ar is appended below.
 The result should be: average conductivity ~0.29 in W/mK.

 This compute calculates a global vector of length 6 (total heat flux vector, followed by convective heat flux vector), which can be accessed by indices 1-6.
 These values can be used by any command that uses global vector values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The vector values calculated by this compute are “extensive”, meaning they scale with the number of atoms in the simulation.
 They can be divided by the appropriate volume to get a flux, which would then be an “intensive” value, meaning independent of the number of atoms in the simulation.
 Note that if the compute is “all”, then the appropriate volume to divide by is the simulation box volume.
 However, if a sub-group is used, it should be the volume containing those atoms.